 In addition to enhancing cognitive skills like your working memory, some nootropics aid in other aspects of the learning process as well.
 From information processing to retention and storage, nootropics like l-tyrosine help to improve your cognitive capabilities both inside and outside of the classroom.

-How Do Nootropics Actually Work?
+What Do Nootropics Actually Do?

 When it comes to the question “how do nootropics work”, it is tough to boil things down into a one size fits all answer.
-There are hundreds of different nootropic substances and each of them interacts with the brain in a distinct way.
+There are dozens of different nootropic substances and each of them interacts with the brain in a distinct way.

 We can, however, break them down into different categories based on the brain functions in which they affect.
 Some nootropics may interact in your brain by influencing the production of certain chemicals, while others may instead help to promote improved blood circulation and nutrient absorption.
 Some may do both.
 Others may do neither.